-Today we discuss some most and least favorite historical figures, discuss the history and future of the show and Ashna discusses her academic background.
+Today we discuss some questions addressing some of our most and least favorite historical figures, discuss the history and future of the show and Ashna discusses her academic background.

 Please note that two of the “upcoming” website updates mentioned in the article, posting stuff other than podcast episodes and random quotes, have already been added to the website.

 [Please note that this may not exactly match the audio.
 However, there should be no significant differences.
 Also, note that the audio may be louder than previous episodes, so you might want to keep this in mind].

 Welcome to episode six of the Metaphysics of Physics podcast.
 I am Ashna, your host and guide through the hallowed halls of the philosophy of science.
 Thanks for tuning in!

 With this show, we are fighting for a more rational world, mostly by looking through the lens of the philosophy of science.
 We raise awareness of issues within the philosophy of science and present alternative and rational approaches.

 You can find all the episodes, transcripts and subscription options on the website at metaphysicsofphysics.com.

 Today we have with us Dwayne to talk to us about the show and its production.
 And I will be answering some questions on my academic experiences.
 This should be fun!

 Ok, so let’s begin by talking about some of our favorite figures in science and philosophy and why they make the favorite list.